rojones94/keripy/scripts/demo/README.md

 ## Directory Layout
 The directories each exercise different parts of the KERI core library:

-* basic - Exercises the KERI key management functionality from basic identifier inception to distributed multisig and delegations
+* [basic](basic/README.md) - Exercises the KERI key management functionality from basic identifier inception to distributed multisig and delegations
 * credentials - Exercises the KERI / ACDC credential issuance capabilities from single and multi-sig identifiers
-* vLEI - Launches configures agents in accordance with the requirements of the GLEIF vLEI ecosystem and credentials
+* [vLEI](vLEI/README.md) - Launches configures agents in accordance with the requirements of the GLEIF vLEI ecosystem and credentials

-Each directory contains a README.md file that details additional steps or modifications to the steps listed below for running the scripts in that directory.
+* data - This directory doesn't contain scripts but it dose contain data used by the scripts

 ## Command Line vs ReST Scripts
 In many cases, the scripts were created in pairs with one script exercising a set of functions from the `kli` command line